amd/aocl-data-analytics/README.md

 ----------------------

 1. You will need either:
-   * a Visual Studio installation and compatible Fortran compiler (this will allow you to build with cl or with the MSVC compatibility layer for clang (clang-cl)).
+   * a Visual Studio installation and compatible Fortran compiler (this will allow you to build with the MSVC compatibility layer for clang (clang-cl)).
    * GCC and gfortran compilers, which are available via MinGW and MSYS2.

-2. Make sure you have set the `AOCL_ROOT` environment variable to your AOCL installation directory (e.g. `C:\Users\username\AOCL-4.0`), and update your `PATH` to take in the relevant BLAS and LAPACK libraries e.g.
+2. Make sure you have set the `AOCL_ROOT` environment variable to your AOCL installation directory (e.g. `C:\Users\username\AOCL-5.0`), and update your `PATH` to take in the relevant BLAS and LAPACK libraries e.g.
 `set PATH=C:\path\to\AOCL\amd-blis\lib\LP64;C:\path\to\AOCL\amd-libflame\lib\LP64;C:\path\to\AOCL\amd-sparse\lib\LP64\shared;%PATH%`.

-3. Configure cmake with any of the following options:
+3. Configure cmake using e.g. `cmake -T ClangCL -DCMAKE_Fortran_COMPILER=ifort`, with any of the following options:

    * `-DBUILD_ILP64=On` for 64-bit integer build